bnb-chain/greenfield-cmd/README.md

 COMMANDS:
-   make-bucket             create a new bucket update-bucket           update bucket meta on chain put                     upload payload of object to SP get                     download an object put-obj-policy          put object policy to group or account put-bucket-policy       put bucket policy to group or account create-obj              create an object on chain cancel-create-obj       cancel the created object get-hash                compute the integrity hash of file del-obj                 delete an existed object
+   make-bucket             create a new bucket update-bucket           update bucket meta on chain put                     create object on chain and upload payload of object to SP get                     download an object put-obj-policy          put object policy to group or account put-bucket-policy       put bucket policy to group or account cancel-create-obj       cancel the created object get-hash                compute the integrity hash of file del-obj                 delete an existed object